top of page

 What does “family reunification” mean?

-A family reunification (“dependent visa”) is any derivation of a right of residence based on family ties.
-Family reunification is therefore not only “reunification” in the sense of a visa procedure, but also the application for residence rights in Germany.
-Even the birth of a child in Germany is a family “reunification” in the legal sense.
+A dependent visa is any derivation of a right of residence based on family ties.
+Family reunification is therefore not only "reunification" in the sense of a visa procedure, but also the application for residency rights in Germany.
+Even the birth of a child in Germany is considered family "reunification" in the legal sense.

 What types of family reunification are there?